ambikagupta/3251Project2/README.md

 ## How to Run the Code & Install Dependent Packages
-* To install Java locally on Linux
+* To install Java on Linux
   - Follow the code below or find more information [here](https://thishosting.rocks/install-java-ubuntu/)
     ```
     apt-get install default-jdk